tigermursa/JavaScript-Mastery-2024/Advance-Js-Course/Module-1/Readme.md

 we can treat function as a variable.
 We can pass function as a parameter of a function. we can return function from inside of another function .This feature gives us a lot of flexibility while using function.

+#### Dynamically Typed:

+We don't need to specify the type of the variable on the declaration, because they decide the type on runtime .

+#### Single Threaded:

+Means the execution of instructions happens in a single sequence.
+But it can handle multitasking .